 Sudden Hearing Loss

-Significant Improvement has been reported between initial and final audiograms after the application of HBO Treatment with sudden Hearing Loss.
+Significant Improvement has been reported between initial and final audiograms after the application of HBO sessions with sudden Hearing Loss.
 Investigations have noted that HBO significantly contributed to the improvement of tinnitus when treated early on.
 (Lamm et al, 2016)

 In a study of Chronic Lyme Disease from Texas A&M- 84.8% of treated patients (n=91) showed significant improvement of symptoms, including mental confusion, pain, depression and fatigue.

-In addition to antibiotics, physicians will often include hyperbaric oxygen therapy as a treatment to help patients fight off Lyme disease.
+In addition to antibiotics, physicians will often include hyperbaric oxygen therapy as a sessions to help patients fight off Lyme disease.
 This is because the bacterium that causes Lyme disease is known as “anaerobic,” which simply means that it cannot exist in oxygen.
 One of the primary benefits of Hyperbaric Oxygen Therapy is that the process safely increases oxygen levels within your body, which can ultimately cause a reduction of harmful bacteria.